Sport in Armenia: Chess

 Chess remains the most popular mind sport in Armenia as well as among the most popular sports in general.
 It is widely played in Armenia, and in the Armenian diaspora, where the Armenian schools encourage it as a curricular activity.
 Ethnic Armenian chess players have been very successful on the international chess scene.
 Notable chess players of Armenia include Tigran Petrosian, Levon Aronian, Vladimir Akopian, Gabriel Sargissian, Sergei Movsesian and Rafael Vaganian.
 The legendary chess player Garry Kasparov is of Armenian descent.

 Armenia has won the European Team Chess Championship in both the men (1999) and women (2003) sections.
 The 1999 men team was made up of Smbat Lputian, Artashes Minasian, Ashot Anastasian, Levon Aronian and Arshak Petrosian.
 The 2003 women team was made up of Elina Danielian, Lilit Mkrtchian and Nelly Aginian.

 Levon Aronian won the Chess World Cup in 2005.

 In 2006, the Armenian Chess Team of Levon Aronian, Vladimir Akopian, Gabriel Sargissian, Karen Asrian, Artashes Minasian, and Smbat Lputian won the Chess Olympiad in Turin.
 Two years later, Armenia successfully defended their Olympiad title with a second consecutive win in Dresden, the team being made up of Levon Aronian, Vladimir Akopian, Gabriel Sargissian, Tigran L. Petrosian and Artashes Minasian.

 Armenia won the World Team Chess Championship in 2011, against the top ten teams of the world, including Russia and China.
 Members of the Armenian chess team were Levon Aronian, Sergei Movsesian, Vladimir Akopian, Gabriel Sargissian and Robert Hovhannisyan.

 The Armenian Chess Team won the Olympiad title for a third time in 2012 at the Istanbul-hosted Chess Olympiad.
 The team consisted of Levon Aronian, Sergei Movsesian, Vladimir Akopian, Gabriel Sargissian and Tigran L. Petrosian.

+In 2022, the Armenian men's team won the silver medal at the 44th FIDE Chess Olympiad in Chennai, India, finishing behind Uzbekistan on tiebreak after both teams tied on match points.

 Armenia currently ranks 5th on the all-time Chess Olympiad medal table despite only competing since 1992.
 The nation was also a contributing power to the still #1 ranked Soviet Union.
 Tigran Petrosian himself is still ranked #1 for the best individual results in the open section.